Outbound Configuration

 3. Your domain should be publicly available and your server certificate should be issued by a certificate authority included on Visa’s trusted authority list here

-9. Whitelist the Visa Outbound public IP 198.241.162.104 at your end so that Visa notification requests are not blocked.
+9. Allowlist the Visa Outbound public IP 198.241.162.104 at your end so that Visa notification requests are not blocked.

 Once your outbound configuration is approved for a project, Visa Developer issues an HTTP POST request to the URL specified every time an associated event is triggered.
 The request's (outbound call) POST parameters will contain XML/JSON data relevant to the event that triggered the request.